-This asset management plan (AMP) covers all aspects of the municipal water supply system and is one of several asset management plans comprising the complete municipal asset stock.
+This asset management plan (AMP) covers all aspects of the municipal wastewater system and is one of a family of several asset management plans comprising the complete municipal asset stock.
 This plan demonstrates responsive asset management, compliance with regulatory requirements, and sustainable funding to provide the required levels of service over a 20-year planning period.